-For information on ESG and ESG-CV refer to the ESG and ESG-CV CAPER reports located in the appendix.
+For information see the ESG and ESG-CV CAPERs located in the Appendix (See Section 4 - Additional Reports).

 Discuss how these outcomes will impact future annual action plans.

 Those projects currently under construction will certainly be completed and will add more affordable housing units in the Tulsa area.
 One of the biggest delays for major projects is caused by the time it takes to secure all the necessary financing before the projects can get underway.
 Additionally, minor rehabilitation projects have resulted in an increased cost per home which has affected the number of households served, exacerbated by the shortage of available qualified contractors.
 The City continues to try and find ways to help increase the availability of quality affordable housing over the next several years.
 An Affordable Housing Trust Fund was established in February 2021 and is aligned with the City's Affordable Housing Strategy to endeavor to create an economically thriving, inclusive community with quality housing opportunities for all residents.